Pussy willow

 Before the male catkins of these species come into full flower they are covered in fine, greyish fur, leading to a fancied likeness to tiny cats, also known as “pussies”.
 The catkins appear before the leaves, and are one of the earliest signs of spring.
 At other times of year, trees of most of these species are usually known by their ordinary names.

 Cultural traditions

 Asia

-The many buds of the pussy willow make it a favourite flower for Lunar New Year.
+The many buds of the pussy willow make it a favourite flower for Chinese New Year.
 The fluffy white blossoms of the pussy willow resemble silk, and they soon give forth young shoots the colour of green jade.
 In Chinese tradition, this represents the coming of prosperity.
-Towards the Lunar New Year period in spring, stalks of the plant may be bought from wet market vendors or supermarkets.
+Towards the Chinese New Year period in spring, stalks of the plant may be bought from wet market vendors or supermarkets.

 Once unbundled within one's residence, the stalks are frequently decorated with gold and red ornaments—ornaments with colours and textures that signify prosperity and happiness.
 Felt pieces of red, pink, and yellow are also a common decoration in Southeast Asia.

 Xie Daoyun's comparison of snow and willow catkins is a famous line of poetry and is used to refer to precocious young female poets.